adedomin/CSC450-project-proposal/final/final.md

 This hypervisor has a Core i7-3930k processor and 32GB of memory.
 The machine has 2 cores of the 6 physical, reserved for itself, with dynamically resizing memory, up to 16GB.
 To ensure support for the latest features and capabilities, the latest release--as of this writing, v7.1.0, was installed on the machine.
+Interaction with the machine will be done over a network;
+this is accomplished using a remote shell protocol called secure shell (ssh).

 3. Results
 ==========